Mastering basic FIML practice is similar to mastering musical scales or the basic skills of any sport.

 Before Megan goes any further and starts to call on her usual interpretations of what her jangle “means,” she stops and asks Andrew: “What was your state of mind when you said X?“

 “What was your state of mind when you said or did X” is the basic FIML query.
 Partners can use code or different phrasing as they like.
+This query seeks to know the contents of the partner’s short-term memory that gave rise to that particular act of communication.

 Andrew answers honestly, providing a complete description of his state of mind during the few seconds surrounding his saying X.